michael2008/ME-Live-Doc/docs/user-guide.md

 | **Other accessories** | Camera can connect to HoloLens through hot shoe interface | Screws for hot shoe switch          |

-The assembly process of Rig Suite is depicted in the picture below and steps are as follows:
+The assembly processes of Rig Suite depicted in the picture below, and the steps are as follows:

-1. Fix HoloLens on the stand which is specifically designed for HoloLens.
+1. Fix the HoloLens on the stand specifically designed for the HoloLens.
-2. Install fixed module of hot shoe at the bottom of the stand.
+2. Install the fixed module of hot shoe at the bottom of the stand.
-3. Place tripod and fix digital camera on the head of tripod.
+3. Place tripod, and fix digital camera on the head of tripod.
-4. Fix hot shoe connector on the hot shoe of the camera.
+4. Fix the hot shoe connector on the hot shoe of the camera.
-5. Connect fixed module of hot shoe to the connector and screw it up.
+5. Connect the fixed module of hot shoe to the connector and screw it up.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26623976/0ef5370a-4622-11e7-8cdd-0e59c8ceebee.png" width="160">